 Now the company's assets consist of the money you invested and the loan you took from the bank.
 The liabilities appear before your owner's equity in the equation because your creditors have first claim on the company's assets.
-This is a more accurate representation of a normal business's accounts.
+This is a more accurate representation of the accounts of a business.